bivektor/bivektor-product-samples/spring-oauth2-proxy-server/README.md

 ## Running the Project

 1. Start the local KeyCloak server as described above
-2. Create a client in KeyCloak with Client ID = `proxy-server-demo`.
+2. Create a client in KeyCloak with Client ID = `spring-test`.
 Configure client credentials authentication and/or PKCE authentication.
 Note that depending on the choice, you may have to change `client-authentication-method` of the **keycloak** client in the application configuration.
 For PKCE, set it to `none`.
 For client authentication, leave it as `client_secret_basic`